Dibido/WoR-CareRobot/vision/agv_speed_calculator/README.md

 SCK -> D13

 ## Known problems
 * The lines are sometimes detected two times or not at all.
+This happens because after a certain amount of time (50ms) a line is determined to be detected and the line does not end before the 50ms is elapsed for a new line causing it to be detected twice.
+Sometimes lines are not detected at all because the time has not elapsed.